KalebDHedges/KalebDHedges/README.md

 Overall I am working on developing my developer skills:
 - I am working on improving them but there are some areas that are taking longer than others (Mathematics is a particular weak point).
 - I dont wish to rely on frameworks (I wish to have a solid programming foundation, upon which the frameworks can improve my productivity and workflow).
-  - Hence learn JS really well instead of jumping right in to Angular or React as an example.

-## 🔭 I’m currently working on:
-- A small repo containing most of the Data Structures from the MIT Press Algorithms textbook.
-  - I wish to do this in all four of my primary languages.

 ## 🌱 My Current Goals:
 - Develop my understanding of data structures and design patterns.